asainsbury/Ansible_EX407/README.md

 15. Use provided documentation to look up specific information about Ansible modules and commands

 ## Exam Prep
-When I get some intel on how the exam works, I will update this section.
+When I get some Intel on how the exam works, I will update this section.